nathan-guiard/zappy/server/communication.md

 	"position": GamePosition,
 	"direction": string, // see below
 	"team": string,
-	"action": string, // see below
+	"action": string or object, // see below
 	"inventory": [GameCellContent],
 	"state": string or object, // see below
 	"level": number,